suraj14wadje/AMPD/Documentation/description.md

 | 8 | Economical Feasibility | |
 | 9 | Use Case | |
 | 10 | ER Diagram | |

+---

 ### Introduction
- It is a sad reality of college, a lot of students copy other students submissions or fail to cite references and violate the honor code.
+ A lot of students copy other students submissions or fail to cite references and violate the honor code.
 The objective of this project is to detect such cases of plagiarism among students and build a system which will have an interface for teachers to create new assignments and view submitted assignments, and for students to submit assignments.

 ### Existing System:

-<p>    In Existing system Teacher gives assignments to students manually i.e(Handwritten Handbook) these assignmets are then completed by the student.
-most of these assignments are in the form of c++/java/c programming language.
+In Existing system Teacher gives assignments to students manually i.e(Handwritten Handbook) these assignmets are then completed by the student. most of these assignments are in the form of c++/java/c programming language.

 after completing this assignmet and shows it to relative teacher from the machine that they are working.
 The teacher will evaluate the